-On the 31 January 2020, the UK formally leaves the EU and starts an 11 month transition period.
+On the 31 January 2020, the UK formally left the EU and started an 11 month transition period.
 During this time the UK will continue to follow all of the EU's rules, while they work out how their future relationship will look.

 What does this all mean for studying in the UK after Brexit, the thousands of European students currently studying in the UK, and how will it impact British students studying in the EU?

 Will EU students need a visa to study in the UK?